Basis of Presentation and Significant Accounting Polices

 Basis of Presentation and Principles of Consolidation

-The consolidated financial statements as of and for the three months ended March 31, 2020 and 2019 are unaudited.
+The consolidated financial statements as of and for the three and nine months ended September 30, 2020 and 2019 are unaudited.
 The balance sheet as of December 31, 2019 is derived from the audited consolidated financial statements as of that date.
 These financial statements should be read in conjunction with the audited consolidated financial statements and related notes, together with Management’s Discussion and Analysis of Financial Condition and Results of Operations, contained in the Company’s Annual Report on Form 10‑K for the year ended December 31, 2019 filed with the SEC on March 30, 2020 (the “2019 Annual Report”).

 Liquidity and Capital Resources

-The Company has an accumulated deficit of approximately $110.9 million as of March 31, 2020 and a net loss of approximately $6.4 million for the three months ended March 31, 2020 and has not generated significant operating revenue or positive cash flows from operations.
+The Company has an accumulated deficit of approximately $124.2 million as of September 30, 2020 and a net loss of approximately $19.8 million for the nine months ended September 30, 2020 and has not generated significant operating revenue or positive cash flows from operations.
 The Company expects to incur significant expenses and continued losses from operations for the foreseeable future.
-The Company expects its expenses to increase in connection with its ongoing activities, particularly as the Company continues its research and development and advances its clinical trials of, and seeks marketing approval for, its product candidates and as the Company continues to fund the Pelican matching funds required in order to access the CPRIT Grant.
+The Company expects its expenses to increase in connection with its ongoing activities, particularly as the Company continues its research and development and advances its clinical trials of, and seeks marketing approval for, its product candidates.
 In addition, if the Company obtains marketing approval for any of its product candidates, the Company expects to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Accordingly, the Company will need to obtain substantial additional funding in connection with its continuing operations.
 Adequate additional financing may not be available to the Company on acceptable terms, or at all.
 If the Company is unable to raise capital when needed or on attractive terms, it would be forced to delay, reduce or eliminate its research and development programs or any future commercialization efforts.
 To meet its capital needs, the Company intends to continue to consider multiple alternatives, including, but not limited to, additional equity financings such as sales of its common stock under at-the-market offerings, if available, debt financings, partnerships, collaborations and other funding transactions.
 This is based on the Company’s current estimates, and the Company could use its available capital resources sooner than it currently expects.
 The Company is continually evaluating various cost-saving measures considering its cash requirements in order to focus resources on its product candidates.
 The Company will need to generate significant revenues to achieve profitability, and it may never do so.
-As of March 31, 2020, the Company had approximately $26.4 million in cash, cash equivalents and short-term investments, which it believes is sufficient to fund its operations for one year from date of this filing.
+On April 23, 2020, the Company filed a shelf registration statement on Form S-3 (the "Registration Statement").
+Pursuant to the Registration Statement, the Company may offer and sell securities having an aggregate public offering price of up to $150 million.
+In connection with the filing of the Registration Statement, the Company also entered into an amendment to its sales agreement (“Common Stock Sales Agreement”) with B. Riley FBR, as sales agent, pursuant to which the Company may issue and sell shares of its common stock under an at-the-market (the “ATM”) offering program.
+On August 24, 2020, the Company amended and restated the Common Stock Sales Agreement (the “Amended and Restated Common Stock Sales Agreement”) to include Cantor Fitzgerald & Co. (“Cantor”) as an additional sales agent for the ATM.
+Pursuant to the ATM, the Company will pay B. Riley FBR or Cantor (each a “Designated agent” and collectively, the “Agents”), a commission rate of up to 3.0% of the gross proceeds from the sale of any shares of common stock.
+As of September 30, 2020, the Company had approximately $117.3 million in cash and cash equivalents and short-term investments, which it believes is sufficient to fund its operations for at least one year from date of this filing.

-With the global spread of the ongoing novel coronavirus (“COVID-19”) pandemic in the first quarter of 2020, the Company has implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on its employees and business.
+With the global spread of the ongoing novel coronavirus (“COVID-19”) pandemic, the Company has implemented business continuity plans designed to address and mitigate the impact of the COVID-19 pandemic on its employees and business.
 While the Company is experiencing limited financial impacts at this time, given the global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic, the Company’s business, financial condition, results of operations and growth prospects could be materially adversely affected.
 In addition, to the extent the ongoing COVID-19 pandemic adversely affects the Company’s business and results of operations, it may also have the effect of heightening many of the other risks and uncertainties which the Company faces.

 Risk and Uncertainties